Signalling (economics): Costly signaling

 In foreign policy, it is common to see game theory problems such as the prisoner’s dilemma and chicken game occur as the different parties both have a dominating strategy regardless of the actions of the other party.
 In order to signal to the other parties, and furthermore for the signal to be credible, strategies such as tying hands and sinking costs are often implemented.
 These are examples of costly signals which typically present some form of assurance and commitment in order to show that the signal is credible and the party receiving the signal should act on the information given.
 Despite this however, there is still much contention as to whether, in practice, costly signaling is effective.
-In studies by Quek (2016) it was suggested that decision makers such as politicians and leader don't seem to interpret and understand signals the way they that models suggest they should.
+In studies by Quek (2016) it was suggested that decision makers such as politicians and leaders don't seem to interpret and understand signals the way that models suggest they should.

-Sinking costs and Tying hands
+Sinking costs and tying hands

-A costly signal in which the cost of an action is incurred upfront ("ex ante") is a sunk cost.
+A costly signal in which the cost of an action is incurred upfront (ex ante) is a sunk cost.
 An example of this would be the mobilization of an army as this sends a clear signal of intentions and the costs are incurred immediately.

-When the cost of the action is incurred after the decision is made ("ex post") it is considered to be tying hands.
-A common example is an alliance which does not have a large initial monetary cost yet ties the hands of the parties, as they are now reliant on each other in a time of crisis.
+When the cost of the action is incurred after the decision is made (ex post) it is considered to be tying hands.
+A common example is an alliance which does not have a large initial monetary cost yet ties the hands of the parties, as either party would incur significant costs if they abandoned the other party, especially in crises.

 Theoretically both sinking costs and tying hands are valid forms of costly signaling however they have garnered much criticism due to differing beliefs regarding the overall effectiveness of the methods in altering the likelihood of war.
 Recent studies such as the Journal of Conflict Resolution suggest that sinking costs and tying hands are both effective in increasing credibility.
 This was done by finding how the change in the costs of costly signals vary their credibility.
 Prior to this research studies conducted were binary and static by nature, limiting the capability of the model.
 This increased the validity of the use of these signaling mechanisms in foreign diplomacy.